jmtang123/Identify-Crop-Phenology-using-Machine-Learning/README.md

-# Identify crop intensity using Machine Learning Algorithms
+# Identify crop phenology using MODIS satellite image and climate data
-In South Asia, agriculture faces the remarkable challenge of feeding an increasing population projected to rise 43.8% by 2050 with extremely limited per capita arable land.
-Crop intensity is one significant factor indicating the crop activities.
-This project is to identify crop intensity of Bangladesh in 2010 using Machine Learning Algorithms.
+This project is to identify crop phenology using MODIS satellite image (MOD09Q1, 250m, 8 day) and daily climate data (DayMet V3, 1km).